Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Evaluation and Analysis

 \fbox{ \parbox{0.96\columnwidth}{ \emph{Key takeaway:} Fair approaches generally trade accuracy for fairness.
 The compromise in accuracy is bigger when fairness-unaware approaches achieve low fairness wrt the fairness metric that a fair approach optimizes for, relative to other metrics.
 The tradeoff is less interpretable for correctness metrics other than accuracy, as classifiers typically do not optimize for them. }}

 \emph{There is no single winner.} All approaches succeed in improving fairness wrt the metric (and notion) they target.
 However, they cannot guarantee fairness wrt other notions: their performance wrt those notions is generally unpredictable.
 This is in line with the impossibility theorem, which states that enforcing multiple notions of fairness is impossible in the general case~\cite{chouldechova}.
 While we observe that approaches frequently improve on fairness metrics they do not explicitly target, this can depend on the dataset and on correlations across metrics.
-No approach achieves perfect fairness across all metrics. \thomasdpt and \thomaseot come close in the German dataset, but note that this dataset contains low gender-based biases and even \orig achieves reasonable fairness scores on all metrics.
-Note that many techniques exhibit ``reverse'' discrimination (the red stripes indicate discrimination against the privileged group), but these effects are generally small (a high striped bar indicates high fairness, and, thus, low discrimination in the opposite direction).
+No approach achieves perfect fairness across all metrics. \thomaseot comes close in the German dataset, but this dataset contains low gender bias as even \orig achieves reasonable fairness scores on all metrics, especially compared to Adult and COMPAS.
+Further, many techniques exhibit ``reverse'' discrimination (the red stripes indicate discrimination against the privileged group), but these effects are generally small (a high striped bar indicates high fairness, and, thus, low discrimination in the opposite direction).

 \fbox{ \parbox{0.96\columnwidth}{ \emph{Key takeaway:} Approaches improve fairness on the metric they target, but their performance on other metrics is unpredictable. }}